erhsparks/app_academy_prepwork/w3/w3d2/exercises/mastermind.md

     * Yellow
     * Orange
     * Purple
 * The computer will select a random code of four pegs.
 (Duplicate colors are allowed.)
 * The user gets ten turns to guess the code.
-    * You decide how the user inputs his guess.
-    * Maybe like so "RGBY" for red-green-blue-yellow.
+    * You decide how the user inputs his guess (maybe like so: "RGBY" for red-green-blue-yellow)
 * The computer should tell the player how many exact matches (right color in right spot) and near matches (right color, wrong spot) he or she has.
-* Game ends when user guesses the code, or out of turns.
+* The game ends when the user guesses the code, or is out of turns.
-* Call your TA over and have them review your classes and general implementation before moving on.

 ## Suggestions